wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 1. Kinesis IoT ???

-1.  <strong>Kinesis Data Streams</strong> is used to process <strong>Social Media streams</strong> for sentiment and engagement because
+1.  <strong>Kinesis Data Streams</strong> is used to process <strong>Social Media streams</strong> for sentiment and engagement

+    Kinesis Data Analytics runs standard SQL queries on incoming data stream.
+Once data is available in a target data source, it kicks off a AWS Glue ETL job to do further transform data and prepare it for additional analytics and reporting.

     <a name="Flow_LakeFormation"></a>